Capri Day Trip - A One Day Itinerary

 Opening hours: March - October: 9:30 am - 5:30 pm; November - February: 10:30 am - 3:00 pm

-From the summit of Monte Solaro you can enjoy one of the most spectacular views of the Bays of Naples and Salerno around.
-From here you can descend the mountain slope by chairlift or on foot.
-If you decide to walk (around 30 minutes by foot), take a momento to visit the hermitage of Cetrella.
+From the summit of Monte Solaro you can enjoy one of the most spectacular views of the Bays of Naples and Salerno.
+Afterwards you can descend the mountain slope by chairlift or on foot.
+If you decide to walk (around 30 minutes on foot), take a momento to visit the Cetrella Hermitage.

-You've probably worked up an appetite by now, so you can either stop for lunch in one of Anacapri's restaurants or just grab a quick snack and head straight to Villa San Michele, the house museum created by the 19th century Swedish writer and physician Axel Munthe, which boasts one of the island's most panoramic views.
+Your day trip to Capri has probably made you work up an appetite by now, so you can either stop for lunch in one of Anacapri's restaurants or grab a quick snack and head straight to Villa San Michele.
+The villa was originally a private residence and is now a museum open to the public.
+It was formerly the home of 19th-century Swedish writer and physician Axel Munthe and it boasts one of the island's most panoramic views.

 Villa San Michele